You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 - Press Enter to drop the item in the new location.

 You can delete a document from your course or hide it from students to preserve the information.
 Students can't access hidden documents on the Course Content page.

 Based on the document element, you can move, edit, delete, or download it.

 Open an element's menu to access the available options.
 Press the Move icon to move an element to a new location on the document page.

 Select the plus sign wherever you want to add another file or text block on the document page.

 If your browser allows, media files you add to documents display inline by default.
 If your browser can't display a media file inline, it appears as an attachment.

 Images that display inline are embedded in a 768-pixel block at the biggest breakpoints.
 The closer to that size the images are, the less padding appears around them.

 You can also add alternative text to describe images you add.
 Alternative text is read aloud by screen readers and helps describe what some users can't see.
-Select the check box for This image is decorative and doesn't require alternative text to remove the alternative text box.

 You can import an Ultra course or copy all the content from one of your courses on the system into another Ultra course.
 The new content is added to the end of the content list of the course you're in.